Trauma centers in Texas

 - Provides leadership in education, research and system planning to all hospitals caring for injured patients in the region.

-The standard for a Level 1 I trauma center is 1,200 or more trauma-related admissions per yea,r with at least 240 of those being classified as major trauma.
-In 2009, Scott & White cared for 958 major trauma patients.
+The standard for a Level I trauma center is 1,200 or more trauma-related admissions per year with at least 240 of those being classified as major trauma.

-As Level 1 trauma centers, Baylor University Medical Center and Scott & White Medical Center – Temple offer expanded orthopedic trauma services with fellowship-trained orthopedic trauma surgeons capable of treating complex musculoskeletal injuries.
+As Level I trauma centers, Baylor University Medical Center, part of Baylor Scott & White Health in Dallas and Baylor Scott & White Medical Center – Temple offer expanded orthopedic trauma services with fellowship-trained orthopedic trauma surgeons capable of treating complex musculoskeletal injuries.